≡ Menu

 • And upper respiratory infections.

-There’s no need to get paranoid and allow these health problems to stop you from getting a Havana Brown.
-We just want to make sure that you’re aware of these conditions so that if you do decide to adopt a Havana Brown cat, you understand that you’re taking on a great responsibility because at the end of the day it will be you who is responsible for his or her wellbeing.
+These guys are also prone to developing obesity simply because they LOVE to eat and will eat about anything they can get their jaws on.
+However, there’s no need to get paranoid and allow these health problems to stop you from getting a Havana Brown.
+We want to ensure that you’re aware of these conditions so that if you decide to adopt a Havana Brown cat, you understand that you’re taking on a great responsibility because you will be responsible for their wellbeing.

 Which brings us to…